Settings for Second Generation instances

 Amount of storage added

-The amount of storage added to the instance is equal to the threshold size.
+The amount of storage added to the instance is equal to the threshold size, which cannot be larger than 25 GB.

 - Automatic storage increase limit

-If the automatic storage increase setting is enabled, this setting optionally imposes a limit on how large the storage for your instance can automatically grow.
-Because storage size cannot be decreased, this limit can prevent your instance from growing its storage size to an unnecessarily large size due to a temporary increase in traffic.
-Keep in mind, however, that when an instance stops being able to add storage that it needs, it is likely to stop accepting incoming connections, and could go offline.
+You can't decrease storage size, so this limit can prevent your instance size from growing too large (due to a temporary increase in traffic).
+Keep in mind that when an instance becomes unable to add storage that it needs, the instance likely stops accepting incoming connections and could go offline.

 Setting this limit to zero, the default value, means that there is no limit (other than the maximum available storage for the instance tier).